edilsonmatola/ChatifyApp-flutter/README.md

-# chatify_flutter
+# chatifyapp

-A Flutter & Firebase realtime Chat app.
+A new Flutter project.

 ## Getting Started